douglatornell/2013-09-26-ubc/lessons/ubc-shell/intro_to_shell_JAG.md

 #### Another Useful Abbreviation ####

 The shell interprets the character `~` (tilde) at the start of a path to mean "the current user's home directory".
-For example, if Vlad's home directory is /home/Julia, then ~/data is equivalent to /home/Julia/data.
+For example, if Julia's home directory is /home/Julia, then ~/data is equivalent to /home/Julia/data.
 This only works if it is the first character in the path: /~ is not the user's home directory, and here/there/~/elsewhere is not /home/Julia/elsewhere.

 ### Exercises ###